Dental Veneers in Panama: Complete Cost Guide, Quality Standards, and Treatment Process

 The main advantages of getting veneers in Panama City are the substantial cost savings combined with international-quality facilities.
 Panama is one of the few dental tourism destinations that offers both price advantages and JCI-level hospital infrastructure, making it suitable for patients who want savings without accepting lower safety standards.

-• 60–72% cost savings compared to US prices for porcelain veneers
+• 60 to 72 percent cost savings compared with US prices for porcelain veneers

-• US dollar economy eliminates exchange rate risk
+• US dollar economy removes exchange rate risk

-• JCI-accredited hospitals provide emergency care access at international standards
+• JCI-accredited hospitals provide emergency care at international standards

 • 180-day visa-free stay for US and Canadian citizens

-• Short travel time: Miami to Panama City in approximately 2.5 hours
+• Short travel time: Miami to Panama City in about 3 hours

 • Same premium materials (IPS e.max, Procera, Cercon) as US clinics